gfrenoy/TabT-doc/README.md

 [![License][license-badge]][license-url]

-TabT provides a complete and powerful software suite to access and manage results of matches, tournaments and competitions of table tennis.
+TabT provides a complete and powerful software suite to access and manage results of matches, tournaments and competitions of individual sports like table tennis or darts.

 See http://tabt.frenoy.net for more information